 The clinic currently provides hyperbaric consultation and treatment for the following diagnoses:

-Location: Fourth floor
+Location: Fourth Floor

-The Maternal Child Flight (also known as Labor and Delivery) provides inpatient obstetrical services for childbearing women and their newborns.
+About us: The Maternal Child Flight (also known as Labor and Delivery) provides inpatient obstetrical services for childbearing women and their newborns.
 The flight is staffed with:

 Obstetricians, family physicians, residents and midwives provide comprehensive obstetrical services for routine and high-risk pregnant patients.

 The Labor and Delivery Department was professionally redesigned in 2015 to create an inviting and open atmosphere where patients are the priority.
 Each of the six private rooms has a shower, television and DVD player, multipurpose seating area, rocking chair, wireless fetal monitoring capability and state of the art equipment, which can be hidden until needed.
 In addition, the unit has two outpatient triage rooms, two operating rooms and a three-bed well-baby nursery.
 Wireless internet is available for patients and their family members.

 We try to create a comfortable and relaxed family environment for you and your family and we encourage parents to keep their baby with them in the room.
 We also encourage skin-to-skin contact for mother and baby not only because it increases bonding time, but it sets the foundation for breastfeeding.

 Siblings and children over the age of 12 may visit during labor as well as after the delivery if they are not ill.
 We cannot accommodate children to stay overnight but one adult may stay overnight to support mother and baby.

 Visiting Hours: There are no enforced visiting hours when you are in labor because we recognize the importance of having family and friends around during this special time.
 We request that only two people visit at a time; however, more visitors can be allowed at the nurses’ discretion.